dmaon/cpp20Practice/README.md

 # cpp20Practice
-This repository is for practices of book: "c++20 for lazy programmers"
+This repository is for practices of the book: "c++20 for lazy programmers"